KatyaRobinson/100-days-of-code/log.md

 <hr>
 ### Day 39: February 19, 2017

 **Today's Progress**: Worked with PHP session to keep site admin logged while browsing the wesbite.
 When user is logged in, the main menu extends to include 2 more options: Appointments and Mail.
 Figured out dynamic links in PHP.
 Now I can click on an appointment and open the full information on a separate page.
 Used JQuery plugin Tablesorter.js to make the appointment table sortable.
-Used CSS Tricks article to make the table responsive.
+Used CSS Tricks article to make the table responsive. - Styled appointment requests in a better way.
+Sort by dates and class types. - Added ability to click on every request, review it and reply directly to the customer - USED PHP DYNAMIC LINKS

 **Technology used**: PHP

-**Thoughts:** Can I use JavaSript to manioulate PHP-generated content?..
+**Thoughts:** Feel soooo good about my progress today!
+Now the MS website isn't just pretty but also highly functional :) I used PHP so much which is kind of cool because I really didn't think I had it in me.
+So happy!!

 **Link to work:**